 Wearing compression stockings promotes health in other parts of the body as well.
 For example, with less blood pooling in the legs, more blood is able to reach the brain.
 This can decrease the dizziness or lightheadedness that occurs with standing such as in those with orthostatic hypotension.
 In addition, increasing the amount of blood returning to your heart and lungs may help with other symptoms of dysautonomia to some extent (ie: tachycardia, palpitations, SOB, general fatigue).

 What compression stockings can prevent:

 There are a variety of venous disorders that benefit from the use of compression stockings.
 Daily appropriate use can help with the management of spider veins and varicose veins, while preventing the new occurrence of unsightly veins.
-Open leg ulcers, thrombosis, inflammation (of veins) are some of the more serious conditions that may warrant compression therapy under the supervision of a healthcare
+Open leg ulcers, thrombosis, inflammation (of veins) are some of the more serious conditions that may warrant compression therapy under the supervision of a healthcare professional.

 For those without any apparent venous disease, compression stockings can still help to alleviate swollen ankles at the end of a hard workday, while protecting against future venous disease.